 Designing: Free 3D design programs are available online, such as tinkercad.com, sketchup.com and autodesk.com.

-Downloading: 3D objects can be downloaded from tinkercad.com or thingiverse.com.
+Downloading: 3D objects can be downloaded for free from tinkercad.com or thingiverse.com.

-Our printers: We have two 3D printers: a Makerbot Replicator 2 (5th gen) and a FlashForge Creator Pro.
+Our printers: We have two 3D printers at Riverfront Library: a Makerbot Method and a Makerbot Z18.
+Crestwood and Will libraries have a Makerbot Replicator+.
 Our printers use PLA (polylacticacid) filament, a bio-plastic made from cornstarch and sugar cane.